To complete the course you typically need

 Months of entry

-Specialise in district nursing and primary care practice and take advantage of career opportunities in this area.
-You studies are designed to meet Nursing and Midwifery Council standards for the specialism and comprise 50% practice and 50% theory to ensure what you learn can be directly applied.
+Specialise in district nursing and take advantage of career opportunities in this area.
+The course aims to develop you as an expert practitioner in the field of district nursing, equipping you to lead and manage multi-professional teams within an integrated setting.
+Completing the postgraduate diploma enables you to meet all Nursing and Midwifery Council standards for the specialism and join the NMC register as a district nurse and nurse prescriber.
+The course comprises 50% practice and 50% theory to ensure your learning can be directly applied to practice.

 Information for international students